Cool products

 Remote controls

-We used the Harman/Kardon Take Control remote control (jointly designed with Microsoft) to control things.
+We originally used the Harman/Kardon Take Control remote control (jointly designed with Microsoft) to control things.
 Once you program one, you can program them all via your PC!
 But we've replaced these with the Panja portable touch panels.

 Oven